reymon359/book-sentences/books/clean-architecture/README.md

 If the modules in your system can be deployed independently, then they can be developed independently by different teams.
 That’s _independent developability._

 ### Conclusion

+OO is the ability, through the use of polymorphism, to gain absolute control over every source code dependency in the system.

+It allows... ...to create a plugin architecture,... ...The low-level details are relegated to plugin modules that can be deployed and developed independently from the modules that contain high-level policies.

 ## Chapter 6 Functional Programming
 ## Squares of Integers
 ## Immutability and Architecture